-As a precursor to our next academic study around messaging for price increases, we surveyed the market to find out how well they think they’re doing in this area.
+B2B DecisionLabs surveyed the market to find out how well they think they’re delivering price increase messages to their customers.
 The findings of that survey are explored below.

 “I need you to pay more.”

 No matter how you spin it, communicating a price increase message to your customers is tricky business, not least because there’s so much potential for things to go wrong.
 But, challenging and delicate as this conversation can be, it’s a strategically important conversation that many B2B pros have to handle effectively to hit aggressive growth goals.

 Findings from a B2B DecisionLabs market survey, done in partnership with the International Journal of Sales Transformation, confirm how important it is to execute this conversation well.
 Nearly two-thirds of B2B professionals (63 percent) believe price increases are “very important” or “mission critical” for maintaining desired profitability and revenue growth.